drug-design/course/docs/chapters/structure-based-design.md

 #### Rigidification of the Linear Inhibitor
 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.

-Also, a rigidification of the linear inhibitor was predicted to provide a positive entropic effect (less conformations available).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/rigidification-linear-inhibitor-ea405e67'><i class='fa fa-play' aria-hidden='true'></i></button>Also, a rigidification of the linear inhibitor was predicted to provide a positive entropic effect (less conformations available).
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.

 ![](https://media.drugdesign.org/course/structure-based-design/9_13_3_1.png){: loading=lazy }
 #### Considerations for Specificity

-Moreover, mimicking the water molecule within the inhibitor should ensure HIV protease specificity against other aspartic proteases, as only retroviral proteases share this structural water.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/considerations-for-specificity-f38d047a'><i class='fa fa-play' aria-hidden='true'></i></button>Moreover, mimicking the water molecule within the inhibitor should ensure HIV protease specificity against other aspartic proteases, as only retroviral proteases share this structural water.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.